Scheme leavers other than retirement

 - A deferred pension

-- They have not subsequently re-joined the Local Government Pension Scheme (LGPS) in England or Wales within a month and a day of ceasing their employment in respect of which they are claiming the refund of contributions
+- They have not subsequently re-joined the LGPS within a month and a day of ceasing their employment, of which they are claiming the refund of contributions

-- They are not currently making contributions to the Local Government Pension Scheme in England or Wales
+- They are not currently making contributions to the LGPS

-- They have not previously transferred pension rights from the LGPS in England or Wales to an overseas pension scheme
+- They have not previously transferred pension rights from the LGPS to an overseas pension scheme

-If the employee opts out of the scheme with under 3 months membership and a refund is requested (providing the employee does not meet any of the above criteria) then the refund of contributions can be made via the employers’ payroll bureau.
-For leavers over 3 months, a leaver’s form must be completed and the options relevant to the employee will be presented by the Pensions Team.
+If the employee opts out of the scheme with under 3 months membership, and a refund is requested (providing the employee does not meet any of the above criteria), then the refund of contributions can be made via your payroll.
+For leavers over 3 months, a leaver’s form must be completed and we will give the employee the available options.